MARKET PULSE-Prosensa, Zillow, FireEye, Tibco, gold stocks

 (For more market insights, including options activity, click on ; for the Day Ahead newsletter link.reuters.com/mex49s; for the Morning News Call newsletter, link.reuters.com/nex49s)

-Sept 20 (Reuters) - U.S. stocks edged slightly lower on Friday following comments by a senior Federal Reserve official that sparked concerns that the central bank’s stimulus efforts could be scaled back from October.
-The Dow Jones industrial average was down 0.25 percent, the Standard & Poor’s 500 Index was down 0.18 percent, and the Nasdaq Composite Index was up 0.05 percent.
+Sept 20 (Reuters) - Wall Street was little changed on Friday, as investors waited to see if speeches by several U.S. Federal Reserve officials would shed light on the Fed’s surprise decision to maintain stimulus for now and how much longer the program was likely to continue.
+The Dow Jones industrial average was down 0.17 percent, the Standard & Poor’s 500 Index was down 0.09 percent, and the Nasdaq Composite Index was up 0.10 percent.
 Some U.S. stocks on the move:

 The shares of cybersecurity company FireEye more than doubled on market debut.
 The IPO of about 15.2 million shares was priced above its proposed price range.